tuoharju/Documents/SecurityPolicy.md

 FloMembers uses Twilio to deliver SMS's.
 Flo Apps Ltd and Twilio Inc. have a signed agreement on EC Data Protection.

 Twilio maintains a security white paper with details on their security methods https://s3.amazonaws.com/ahoy-assets.twilio.com/Whitepapers/Twilio_Whitepaper_Security-Architecture.pdf.
-Information on data handling can also be found in their Terms of Service (https://www.twilio.com/legal/tos) and Privacy Policy (https://www.twilio.com/legal/privacy).
+Information on data handling can also be found in their [Terms of Service](https://www.twilio.com/legal/tos) and [Privacy Policy](https://www.twilio.com/legal/privacy).

 Summarizing some points regarding data security: